andrew-curthoys/curthoys-io/content/traveler/2023_05-scandinavia/02-saetre.md

 A knock on the door.

-My brother Alex answers.
+My brother Alex answers...
 In his underwear.

 "Hello, this is Sondre, he's your exchange student that will be staying with you this year."